-Where new development takes place adjacent to an environmental improvement, then, where appropriate, the developer should be required to fund the works rather than contribute to the general fund.
+Where new development takes place immediately adjacent to an environmental improvement, the developer should be required to pay for the works rather than contribute to the general fund.

-In addition, consideration should be given to a higher percentage of the Section 106 / Planning Infrastructure Contribution / Community Infrastructure Levy being retained by Waverley to spend on environmental enhancements, rather than be transferred to Surrey County Council for more transport focused schemes.
+It is also recommended that a higher percentage of the Section 106 / Planning Infrastructure Contribution / Community Infrastructure Levy be retained by Waverley to spend on environmental enhancements, rather than be transferred to Surrey County Council for more transport focused schemes.